Articles (Revised on May 22, 2010)

 3. Selection Committee

 a.
-The SC shall consist of seven members.
-The Chair shall be the AONSA Vice President and the other six members shall be appointed by the EC.
+The SC shall consist of six members.
+The Chair shall be the AONSA Vice President and the other five members shall be appointed by the EC.
 Their term shall be two years (one selection cycle).
 A member can be reappointed for the next selection cycle (up to two cycles for four years).

 b.
 The SC shall be independent of the EC.
 Nominations shall be treated in confidence within the SC.